NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: Conclusion

 \textbf{Limitations.} First, it suffers from the \textbf{limited coverage of value dimensions}, which means its five core value dimensions can not cover all dimensions present in real-world scenarios.
 Second, the potential \textbf{regional and cultural bias in data collection} can limit the generalizability of our findings in other cultural contexts, as the data is collected from three hospitals of different tiers (primary, secondary, tertiary) only in mainland China.
-Third, adversarial instances in Hard-Level subset are generated using LLMs, causing their \textbf{limited realism}.
-Namely, possible stylistic homogeneity and limited types of misleading strategies, which makes it hard to fully simulate the complexity of real-world human interactions.
-Therefore, the Easy-Level dataset currently remains the most rigorous and reliable component of NurValues.
-Next, \textbf{semantic shifts in translation are still possible}, stemming from the LLM-based translation of Chinese text, potentially affecting the contextual integrity and nuanced meaning of the data.
-Finally, focusing solely on ICL without considering other alignment strategies results in a \textbf{narrow methodological scope}.

-\textbf{Ethical considerations.} All data collection strictly follows institutional ethical guidelines.
-Participants—including nurses, patients, and healthcare staff—were fully informed of the study's purpose and non-intrusive nature, with verbal consent obtained.
-No personally identifiable information (PII) was recorded; all interactions were anonymized during transcription, and sensitive details (e.g., diagnoses or names) were excluded or generalized.
-The final dataset contains only de-identified behavioral descriptions, ensuring full compliance with ethical and data protection standards.
+\textbf{Future Work.} These two limitations are the key challenges we aim to address next.
+To this end, we plan to collaborate with institutions from diverse cultural backgrounds to collect cross-cultural data and expand the number of cases in our dataset.
+This will enable NurValues 2.0 to present more fine-grained nursing value dimensions and encompass a richer and more diverse cultural context.